ICA Translation Services: ICA Document Translation Requirements for Permanent Residency in Singapore

 Although the ICA doesn’t impose a strict expiration date on translations, it’s best to use one completed within the last six months.
 This minimises the risk of submitting outdated or irrelevant information.

-If your original documents have been updated—for example, to reflect a name change, a new marital status, or amended details—a fresh translation is mandatory.
-Submitting outdated translations could create inconsistencies, leading to avoidable delays in the application process.
+A fresh translation is mandatory if your original documents have been updated to reflect a name change, a new marital status, or amended details.
+Submitting outdated translations may create inconsistencies and lead to avoidable application process delays.

 How to Confirm ICA Compliance

-If you’re unsure about whether your existing translation meets ICA requirements, consult with a registered ICA translation service in Singapore.
-These providers are familiar with ICA’s latest standards and can help verify your documents’ validity.
+If you are unsure whether your existing translation meets ICA requirements, consult a registered ICA-certified translation service in Singapore.
+These providers are familiar with the ICA’s latest standards and can help verify the validity of your documents.

 Choosing a Reliable ICA Translation Service in Singapore

-Not all translation services are created equal, and when it comes to ICA submissions, cutting corners is not an option.
+Not all translation services are created equal, and cutting corners is not an option when it comes to ICA submissions.
 Working with an experienced and reliable provider can make the process far smoother.
-Elite Asia has 100% acceptance rate by official authorities such as Immigration & Checkpoints Authority, Ministry of Manpower, Supreme Court, and many others.
-We have the experience in handling legal and immigration documents, as these require precise terminology.
+Elite Asia has a 100% acceptance rate from official authorities, including the Immigration & Checkpoints Authority, the Ministry of Manpower, and the Supreme Court.
+We have experience in handling legal and immigration documents, as these require precise terminology and technical language.

 Common Pitfalls to Avoid